-- (a) Classify the system according to the values of the parameters a, b. - (b) Solve the above system for the values of a = 1 and b = 1/7. - (a) We compute first the ranks of the (augmented) matrix associated to the system.
+- (a) Classify the above system according to the values of the parameter a. - (b) Solve the above system for the values of a for which the system is underdetermined.
+How many parameters are needed to describe the solution?

+(a) We compute first the ranks of the (augmented) matrix associated to the system.
 For this, we will do elementary operations.